 3. Analytics and insights

-You’d love a tool that lets you assess your team’s performance.
-Analytics and insights can be a boon to ensure your team is solving problems efficiently.
+You’d love a tool that lets you assess your team’s performance metrics in real-time.
+Analytics and insights can be a boon to ensure your team is solving problems efficiently and within the resolution time.
 At the same time, you’ll be able to pinpoint areas of improvement for individual team members.

-Your internal help desk system should be the last thing your IT team needs to worry about.
+Your internal helpdesk software should be the last thing your IT team needs to worry about.
 Something that’s easy to deploy, dovetails perfectly with your existing email system, and works invisibly in the background—will make your life simple.

 Hiver has got everything you need for the smooth functioning of your internal operations.
 It’s proven to be a fantastic tool for helpdesks, service desks, and ticketing systems, as many customers have found.